finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

 > String getByQueryJson(query, scalarParameters, queryName, timeout, jsonProper)

-GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url.
+GetByQueryJson: Executes Sql from the url returning JSON

- For simple single-line query execution via the url. e.g. &#x60;select ^ from Sys.Field order by 1, 2&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden
+ Returns data from a simple single-line query execution which is specified on the url. e.g. &#x60;select ^ from Sys.Field order by 1, 2&#x60;, returned in the format of the method name.
+The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden

 ### Example